Smituz/Memento/README.md

 - [Contributors](#contributors)

 ## Overview
-**MeriDiary** simplifies personal reflection and goal management by providing a streamlined interface for users to maintain their diary and track their goals.
+**Memento** simplifies personal reflection and goal management by providing a streamlined interface for users to maintain their diary and track their goals.
 Built on ASP.NET Core MVC with Entity Framework for database interactions, it ensures a smooth experience for users to document their thoughts and ambitions.

 ## Features
 - **Diary Entries**: Create, edit, and delete diary entries with titles, content, and timestamps.